scrogson/cloudfoundry-buildpack-elixir/README.md

 ## Other notes

-* Add your own `Procfile` to your application, else the default web task `mix server -p $PORT` will be used.
+* Add your own *Procfile* to your application or use the *command* configuration in the manifest file.

 * To make use of consolidated protocols they need to be added to the loadpath.
 Example: `elixir -pa _build/prod/consolidated -S mix run --no-halt`.